meiyi1986/vuw-ecco/content/authors/slwang/_index.md

   - Grad Students
 ---

-Jordan MacLachlan is supervised by A/Prof. Yi Mei (Primary supervisor), Prof. Mengjie Zhang and Dr. Fangfang.
+Shaolin Wang is supervised by A/Prof. Yi Mei (Primary supervisor) and Prof. Mengjie Zhang.